What’ll a New Toilet Do to Your Bottom Line? Here’s What It Costs

 Toilet Installation Costs

-The short answer is that the average toilet installation costs between $120 and $260, excluding the toilet itself — but that can be misleading.
+According to HomeGuide, the average toilet installation costs between $120 and $230 (CAD 165 and CAD 315), excluding the toilet itself — but that can be misleading.
 The cost of installing a toilet can vary greatly depending on how luxurious a model you'd like, and other factors such as removal, relocation or water damage may also affect the price of your installation.
 Because of that, it's better to look at each variable individually to get an idea of what you can expect.

-HomeGuide estimates that the average plumber charges $45 to $150 an hour, with a callout fee of $50 to $200 to cover the first hour of work.
-The home-improvement professional marketplace also estimates that most toilets can be installed within two to four hours by a professional plumber, though it may take longer as a do-it-yourself project.
-At that price range and duration, the cost of labor alone for a typical toilet installation project could be as little as $90 or as much as $600 at the extreme end, though the majority fall within the $122 to $228 range.
+Most toilets can be installed within two to four hours by a professional plumber.
+At that price range and duration, the cost of labor alone for a typical toilet installation project could be as little as $120 (CAD 165), or as much as $3,875 (CAD 5,275) at the extreme end if you need to install new pipes, The majority of toilet installations fall within the $150 to $180 (CAD 205 to CAD 245) range.

 If you're replacing a toilet, you'll first need to get rid of the old one.
-Expect to add an extra $30 to $50 for your old toilet to be removed — a cost you may be able to avoid if you remove the old unit yourself.
+Expect to add an extra $30 to $50 (CAD 40 to CAD 70) for your old toilet to be removed — a cost you may be able to avoid if you remove the old unit yourself.

 Below are the different types of toilets and their associated prices.